-Changes in the Dutch healthcare sector are occurring at a fast pace.
+Changes in the healthcare sector are occurring at a fast pace.
 Partly this reflects demographic trends and technological developments, but increased government intervention in the healthcare system is a major factor.

 Regulation by healthcare authorities and the government is increasing.
 The expense claims, the rights of healthcare clients, and the distribution of profits are examples.
 Meanwhile, the effects of European legislation are being felt and healthcare institutions are subject to competition rules.
 Along with these changes there is a marked trend for consolidation and the sector expects the traditional foundation structure of hospitals and other healthcare institutions in the Netherlands to make way for other types of business entity such as public-private partnerships.

 Last but not least, the national government and the healthcare sector are faced with the challenge of controlling healthcare costs, a daunting task.
 An estimated EUR 11 billion in extra funding must be found in the years up to 2019.
 As traditional bank funding is no longer available to cover this funding requirement, healthcare institutions must look for alternative finance.

 An in-depth, up-to-date knowledge of healthcare

 NautaDutilh’s Healthcare sector team possesses a detailed and current understanding of the consequences of these developments both for the business community and for our clients in the healthcare sector.
 These insights enable us to provide tailor-made solutions to general and university teaching hospitals, Independent Treatment Centres (Zelfstandige Behandel Centra - ZBCs) and other healthcare institutions, entrepreneurs and insurers, as well as offering advice to lenders to, and investors in, healthcare professionals and companies.